-As spring approaches and migratory birds have been noticed already returning to Alberta, flocks will be searching for any available open water for a pit stop on their flight.
+Migratory birds are returning to and moving within Alberta now that spring is upon us.
+Flocks are searching for any available open water for a pit stop on their flight.
 The health and safety of these migratory birds is very important to NWR.
 As such, noise cannons are used to deter birds from landing on the water ponds at the Sturgeon Refinery site.

 Cannons are an effective method for deterring migratory birds away from an area.
 The sound scares them before they have a chance to land.
 The cannons are about as loud as a thunderclap or chain saw.
-Several cannons are placed around the water ponds and set to go off at 10 minute intervals.
-Cannons are directed toward the ponds in a way that minimizes noise disturbance as much as possible to those nearby the refinery site.
+Several cannons are placed around the water ponds and set to go off at regular intervals.
+Cannons are directed toward the ponds in a way that minimizes noise disturbance as much as possible to neighbours nearby the refinery site.

 This is one method to help us protect and reduce our impact on the environment.
 Other methods are used to deter birds in addition to cannons including scarecrows, colourful flagging, and regular rounds by our operations team to generate human activity in the area.
 It is a federal regulation for industrial facilities to prevent impact to migratory birds; therefore, several facilities in the area including the Sturgeon Refinery use noise cannons through the spring, summer, and fall.